Echinacea tennesseensis has purplish-pink flowers with narrow petals. The flowers face toward the direction of the strongest sunlight.

 Echinacea tennesseensis is an endangered species.
-This named strain was developed by Jelitto Seeds in Germany.
-It has the same characteristics as the species, but it is said to have been crossed with Echinacea purpurea.
+The Rocky Top Hybrids were developed by Jelitto Seeds in Germany.
+They have the same characteristics as the species, but they were crossed with Echinacea purpurea.

 Sowing Echinacea tennesseensis Seeds:

 Soak seeds overnight.
 Sow indoors 8 weeks before the last frost date, 1/8" deep.
 Full sun to part shade.
 Spacing 18".